samapaulo/Random-num-Perl/README.md

 3. The file executes Perl from /usr/local/perl/bin/perl path.
 Change this to whichever path your perl command is posited e.g /usr/bin/perl

-4. run the executable file "./random100.pl" and beginning obey the clues.
+4. Run the executable file "./random100.pl" and beginning obey the clues.